lm3nitro/CyberLabs/Nessus.md

 ![Pasted image 20240419165419](https://github.com/lm3nitro/Projects/assets/55665256/195433bf-a3b0-4fab-9103-be0ff94e2393)

 I was able to connect as root.
-I checked Wireshark again as it was still running in the background and could see the following traffic:
+I checked Wireshark again as it was still running in the background and could see the traffic:

 ![Pasted image 20240419165508](https://github.com/lm3nitro/Projects/assets/55665256/93ddee58-e221-4d99-b297-d12809f3b13d)

 ## Remediation:

 Vulnerability remediation is the process of finding, addressing, and neutralizing security vulnerabilities which can include computers, digital assets, networks, web applications, and mobile devices.
 It's one of the most important steps in the vulnerability management cycle, which is critical for securing networks, preventing data loss, and enforcing business continuity.

-In this scenario, I found many vulnerabilities and there were multiple that fall unde the critical severity.
-My target host had not only weak passwords, but also older protocol version such as SSL v2 that were running.

 ### Summary:

-Nessus is a great tool for running series of vulnerability scans and test agains devices.
+Nessus is a great tool for running series of vulnerability scans and test against devices.
 I liked the granularity that it provided when it came to the details of the vulnerabilities it was able to find.
 In this scan, we were able to see the backdoor that was present on the host, we also tested to see if we could exploit it and were successful.
-We also analyzed the traffic in wireshark to see what the exploit looks like when excuted against the vulnerability.
+We also analyzed the traffic in Wireshark to see what the exploit looks like when executed against the vulnerability.

-Overall, there are a few things that can be done to help in minimizing vulnerabilties, these include the following:
+Overall, there are a few things that can be done to help in minimizing vulnerabilities, these include the following:
 + Regular Software Upgrades
 + Strong Access Controls
 + Network Segmentation
-+ Regular Vulernability Scanning and Penetration Testing
++ Regular Vulnerability Scanning and Penetration Testing
 + Employee Training

 These are just a few, there are many more.